jagabu85/Tmp/README.md

-# forces
+# Temporary files, only to test

+#forces
-Compute forces for to open the lid
+Compute forces to open the airshower lid